-After much consideration, I narrowed it down to using milk or chalk paint, but ultimately decided to paint the wood cabinets with chalk paint to achieve the look I wanted.
+After much consideration, I narrowed it down to using milk or chalk paint but ultimately decided to paint the wood cabinets with chalk paint.

 How to Paint Wood Cabinets Using Chalk Paint

-NOTE: If you are unsure what color chalk paint to use, pick a cabinet door you do not regularly use and test colors on the inside of that door.
+If you are unsure what color chalk paint to use, pick a cabinet door you do not regularly use and test the colors on the inside of that door.

 - Sandpaper (light grade if you choose to pre-sand)